DNS Records Management

 The cloud providers with which this feature works in its current version are:

-Walking through the feature:β
+Walking through the featureβ

 Select the service and the cloud providerβ

-- In the left panel of the dashboard page, select the Manage DNS, then Overview
+In the left panel of the dashboard page, select the Manage DNS, then Overview:

-In left side of your account email address, you find a list of the cloud providers
+In the overview page, select the cloud provider in which you DNS hosted zone is hosted/ In left side of your account email address, you find a list of the cloud providers.
+In this demo, we choose Amazon Web Services (AWS):

-In this demo, we choose Amazon Web Services (AWS) Here all DNS hosted zones in your account in the selected cloud provider would be listed, select the one you want At this stage, we would start walking through the different functionality one by one:- [DNS records listing](#DNS-records-listing)
+Here all DNS hosted zones in your account in the selected cloud provider would be listed, select the one you want:

 DNS records listingβ

-By just selecting your DNS hosted zone, all the respective DNS records would be listed
+By just selecting your DNS hosted zone, all the respective DNS records would be listed:

-Each row describes a single record including the following information (Record name, Record target/value, Record type, Record TTL)
+Each row describes a single record including the following information (Record name, Record target/value, Record type, Record TTL).

-These fields are explained in the next DNS records creation section
+These fields are explained in the next DNS records creation section.

 DNS records creationβ